Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 The Appeals Process

-Decisions made by the Registrar of Trade Marks (e.g., rejecting an application or opposition rulings) can be appealed directly to the High Court Division of the Supreme Court of Bangladesh.
+Decisions made by the Registrar of Trade Marks can be appealed to the High Court Division.
 These appeals must be filed within three months (90 days) of the Registrar's decision.
-If the High Court Division's ruling is unfavorable, a subsequent appeal can be escalated to the Appellate Division.
+Afterwards, a subsequent appeal can be escalated to the Appellate Division.

 Strategic Trademark Management & IP Management in Bangladesh